 For outdoor attractions, such as Chiang Kai-Shek Memorial Hall, Ximending, or the many temples of Taipei, I suggest getting there early in the day to beat the heat.
 Rest or do indoor activities in the midday, then head out again in the early evening to explore Taipei’s many night markets (but heads up that they can still be quite hot & steamy in the evening).

 In June, the Dragon Boat Festival is an entertaining event, with races taking place at Dajia Riverside Park in Taipei and Bitan in New Taipei City.
 See my guide to Taipei in June for the festival dates in upcoming years.

-For a wild cultural event, check out the City God’s Parade at Xiahai City God Tempel in Dadaocheng (July 3, 2020 and June 22, 2021).
+For a wild cultural event, check out the City God’s Parade at Xiahai City God Tempel in Dadaocheng (June 22, 2021).

 Best Places to Visit around Taiwan in Summer